tellor-io/dataSpecs/types/_NewQueryTypeTemplate.md

   - Valid ABI type
   - The parameter order required for the query data bytes (more on this later)

-For example, the `SpotPrice` query type's parameters are defines as:
+For example, the `SpotPrice` query type's parameters are defined as:
 ```
 1. asset
     - description: Asset ID (e.g. BTC)